We take security seriously, our success depends on it.

 Assemble and its supporting infrastructure is frequently reviewed for potentially harmful vulnerabilities.
-We use industry-recognised, third-party security specialists who hold CREST CHECK and Tiger Scheme Credentials, enterprise-class security solutions, and custom in-house tools to regularly analyse the application and production infrastructure to ensure that any vulnerabilities are identified and swiftly mitigated.
+We use industry-recognised, third-party security specialists who hold CREST and CHECK and credentials, enterprise-class security solutions, and custom in-house tools to regularly analyse the application and production infrastructure to ensure that any vulnerabilities are identified and swiftly mitigated.
 Results of these tests are shared with Assemble management.
 Assemble’s Security Team reviews and prioritizes the reported findings and tracks them to resolution.

 Our team are always watching.
 We continuously monitor our services and underlying infrastructure to protect them from threats, including spam, malware, viruses and other forms of malicious code.